One of the things I really like about my BMW R nineT (and in the past, my BMW R 1200 S) is that it’s air/oil-cooled.

 Moto Guzzi is an Italian brand that produces extremely classic motorcycles.
 They have an iconic brand and focus on bikes that have character and are aesthetically beautiful — they don’t currently produce bikes that would compete on most performance charts.

-So nearly all of Moto Guzzi’s motorcycles are air-cooled and have shaft drives — until late 2021 just after I published their article, when they announced the Mandello V100!
+So nearly all of Moto Guzzi’s motorcycles are air-cooled and have shaft drives — until late 2021 just after I published this article, when they announced the Mandello V100!
+The reborn Stelvio, which shares the same engine, is another exception to Moto Guzzi’s general rule.

 But still, the vast majority remain air-cooled.